jmswisher/DevTopicInABox/README.md

 * Notes about the topic and the contents of the box.
 * Demo code that illustrates the topic.
 * Demo script for demoing the code OR link to a video demoing the topic.
-* Suggested hands-on exercises for meetup participants.
+* Suggested hands-on activities for meetup participants.
 * Suggested discussion questions or topics.

 ## How to use a meetup box